adil-faiyaz98/accelerated-spark-gpu/SETUP.md

 - Ensure Java 11+ is installed
 - Check that SBT is in your PATH
+- For GPU acceleration:
-- For GPU acceleration, install NVIDIA drivers and CUDA
+    - Install NVIDIA drivers
+    - Install CUDA Toolkit
+    - Verify GPU compatibility with `nvidia-smi`
+- Check for sufficient memory (8GB+ recommended)